Pregnant Pippa Middleton and James Matthews Celebrate Anniversary on the Heels of Royal Wedding

 Just one day after attending Meghan Markle and Prince Harry’s emotional wedding ceremony, pregnant Pippa Middleton (now officially Pippa Matthews) has yet another marriage to celebrate: her own!

-Like her Harry and Meghan, Pippa and financier James Matthews also chose to hold their wedding on the third Saturday in May.
+Like Harry and Meghan, Pippa and financier James Matthews also chose to hold their wedding on the third Saturday in May.
 The couple said their “I dos” last year in a stunning private ceremony at St. Mark’s Church in Englefield on May 20, 2017.

 Prince George and Princess Charlotte stole the show when they made their adorable page boy and bridesmaid debuts at Pippa’s ceremony, and they reprised their roles yesterday for Meghan and Harry’s big day.